discountmate/dm_app/README.md

 ## Data Collection

-Be part of creation of Public Dataset DiscountMateDataset which will be the initial dataset used for the DiscountMate App which will help households save 1000s of dollars in their grocessery shoping.
+Be part of creation of Public Dataset DiscountMateDataset which will be the initial dataset used for the DiscountMate App which will help households save 1000s of dollars in their grocery shopping.
 Eventually this Dataset could be used by public for education and other purposes as well.
 So be part of this great undertaking and contribute by collecting and sharing grocery receipts.
 You could

 1.Physically collect the receipts and let us know via email when you are ready to hand them over.
 We will then arrange collection.